princenishad/Projects/README.md

 using Multi-variate normalized distribution (Monte-Carlo Simulation) which accounts for Transactional Cost (MILP) , Market Impact Cost (optimized using Quadratic Power Cones) and threshold CVaR risk for different delta values (risk coefficient) in order to Maximize Utility function (Objective).

+Order Book Creation (Order Matching Mechanism)

+Using in-build python library such as SortedContainers and the concept of sets, this order matching mechanism processed 93776 orders per second with time per order of 10.66 orders per micro-seconds.
+The main mechanism used for matching was FIFO (First In and First Out).
+This prototype order matching Framework provided an hindsight experience of storing and handling order-by-order tick data.